-Some years ago I was thinking about how to make my bands ( Ego vs Emo ) performance more lively I had this idea about creating a drum set-up which would allow me to move around on stage.
-As I’m standing while playing in this band anyways and wanted to be even more pro-active, able to move and dance on stage, I thought this was a good idea but hard to put in practise.
+Some years ago I was thinking about how to make my band’s ( Ego vs Emo ) performance more lively via using some WII drums with Ableton Live.
+I had this idea about creating a drum set-up which would allow me to move around on stage.
+As I’m standing while playing in this band anyways and wanted to be even more pro-active.
+I wanted to be able to move and dance on stage.
+I thought this was a good idea but hard to put in practise.

 BUT – the latency was to high and even just using them for just one song as a special effect wasn’t an option.
 I tried if I could just hit them a bit earlier but this wasn’t working at all.
 A few weeks ago I stumbled over a forum where people were discussing that issue, this way I found out that the software, I was using to connect my Wiimote was updated to work with the Wii-Drums and gave it another try.

 There are Apps for Windows as well, which will work with the Wiimote but I can’t say if they are any good for working with the Wii-Drums.
-Of course Max for Live is always a way to go as well, but as I have used OSculator for nearly a decade now on numerous shows and it never crashed or did anything weird, this is definitely a solution I can recommend as a stable solution.
+Of course Max for Live is always a way to go as well, but as I have used OSculator for nearly a decade now on numerous shows and it never crashed or did anything weird, this is definitely a stable solution I can recommend.

 Overall with this set you will get a very flexible, wireless midi controller – if you not sure how to set up midi drums with Ableton Live, you could check out my video courses here!